Life at SCANCOR

 Rikke Dalsted, University of Copenhagen, Denmark

 My stay at SCANCOR and Stanford has been both challenging and exciting, but most of all immensely rewarding and inspiring.
 Here I have established contacts that will be important for my future work.
 My primary advice to incoming SCANCOR researchers is to leave as many obligations and commitments to your home institution as possible, so that your main focus is on what's going on here at Stanford – and in the BayArea.
 The possibilities for academic input and exchange here are enormous!
-Make sure to challenge yourself and seize the opportunity to meet and discuss with people who previously were only names on a title page.

 There is no doubt that moving overseas takes a lot of effort.
 Expect it to take at least a couple of weeks to settle in and get your everyday life organized.
 The move away from familiar surroundings at home will guraranteed trigger new ideas, and provide new perspectives on your research.
 A huge advantage of being associated with SCANCOR is that you get to know colleagues to discuss and share the experiences of visiting Stanford.
 Through the regular weekly seminars SCANCOR scholars also become familiar with each other's work, hence providing valuable common ground for discussions.